Spiritual Symbolism in the Life of Pi: Island and Ocean

 The meerkats are innocent and defenseless against an unrelenting and cruel Nature.
 Their lives are filled with suffering, ignorance and bondage and they are forever caught in the cycle of creation and destruction or day and night.

 The island thus represents both existence and impermanence.
 You cannot live there forever with peace of mind.
-When PI realizes it, like all the true yogis and monks who become aware of the true nature of our existence, he decides not to stay there since it guarantees neither peace nor stability.
+When Pi realizes it, like all the true yogis and monks who become aware of the true nature of our existence, he decides not to stay there since it guarantees neither peace nor stability.
 To live forever or lead a stable life, one has to cross the ocean of mortal life and reach the other shore.

 The scene, where Pi finally parts with the tiger, also has a symbolic significance.
 The tiger disappears into the forest, weak and emaciated, without even saying goodbye, which rankles Pi to no end.
 He feels very disappointed that the tiger just disappeared without showing any sign of affection.
 The tiger represents his past and his former Self.
 In the story, it disappeared, never to return.
 When we reach the other side of life, our physical Self drops away, without a trace.

-In his journey, PI lost everything, his parents, his brother, old friends and associations.
+In his journey, Pi lost everything: his parents, his brother, old friends, and associations.
 His past became a distant memory shrouded in myths, while he recovered from the loss and renewed his life with his wife and children.
 Through hardships, he learned to deal with the transience of life.
 This is another aspect of our lives.
 Our relationships are temporary.
-During our existence, or in the journey of our lives, we may become attached to things and beings, over which we have no control and with which we cannot stay forever.
+During our existence, or in the journey of our lives, we may become attached to things and beings over which we have no control and with which we cannot stay forever.
 They may disappear from our lives, just like our dreams.
 You may form an attachment with them, but they may not form an attachment with you.
 You may keep thinking about them, but they may be gone forever.

 Finally, the story contains an important truth concerning our lives.
-It is that legends, dreams and myths, however farfetched they may be, are important and form an integral aspect of our lives.
+It is that legends, dreams, and myths, however far-fetched they may be, are important and form an integral aspect of our lives.
 They help us cope with our suffering or distract ourselves from it by entering into an imaginary world or alternate reality.

 Translate the Page